prio-data/views_tensor_utilities/README.md

 ## Representing VIEWS dataframes as tensors

-The _views_tensor_utilities_ package represents dataframes by wrappers around pure numpy arrays, accompanied by minimal metadata to capture essential information from the dataframe which cannot be stores in these arrays, such that it is possible to reconstruct the original dataframe (possibly with some reordering of the columns).
+The _views_tensor_utilities_ package represents dataframes by wrappers around pure numpy arrays, accompanied by minimal metadata to capture essential information from the dataframe which cannot be stored in these arrays, such that it is possible to reconstruct the original dataframe (possibly with some reordering of the columns).
 Each ViewsNumpy object holds a tensor containing **only** numerical data or **only** string data, the column names from the original dataframe corresponding to the data stored in the tensor, and the values of the tokens